hackclub/winter/docs/README.md

 ## Budget

+What will you be buying, from who, and how much does it cost?
+Please include shipping and taxes.

 | Product         | Supplier/Link                         | Cost   |
 | --------------- | ------------------------------------- | ------ |
 | Pack of wires   | https://www.adafruit.com/product/1957 | $1.95  |